-Just a few of the things I give thanks for today:
+Just a few of the things I am giving thanks for today:

 The Trinity Trails.

 and restores that past (courthouse dome restored in 2012).